This post may contain affiliate links. Please see my disclosure policy for details.

 How to visit Merlin’s Cave for FREE

-Okay, so here are some detailed directions of how to visit Merlin’s Cave for free.
+Okay, so here are some detailed directions on how to visit Merlin’s Cave for free.
 This was definitely a highlight of my visit to Tintagel and is well worth making the journey.

-My directions will start from Tintagel Village.
-There will be signs all over pointing you towards Tintagel Castle along Atlantic Road.
+My directions will start at Tintagel Village.
+There will be signs all over pointing you toward Tintagel Castle along Atlantic Road.